Susanta2102/Kaggle-Spaceship-Titanic/README.md

 ## 🎯 **Results**

-The final model achieved an impressive accuracy score of `XX%` (replace with your actual score) on the test data. 🚀
+The final model achieved an impressive accuracy score of `81` (replace with your actual score) on the test data. 🚀